 The school is situated in an important region for international trade and is one of Europe's prime economic locations.
 ABS is a medium-sized institution of higher education that provides higher professional education in English as well as in Dutch.
 The Arnhem Business School campus features an extensive library; state-of-the-art computer and multimedia facilities; on-campus bookstore, a seated auditorium and various lecture rooms.
 Most people in the Netherlands speak English fluently, which makes the transition to European culture easier.
 Students take a week of intensive Dutch on arrival and may continue to study Dutch language and culture as one of their subjects.
 For more information check out their website.

 The ABS Exchange Course modules (courses) are taught entirely in English and cover a wide range of subjects in the fields of international business and management, marketing, corporate communication, finance, human resources, quality management, distribution and logistics.
 The semester is divided into two periods (quarters) each eight weeks long and students are graded on a combination of papers and exams.
+Students will take a total of 30 ECTS (15 credits) during the semester.
 You can find a list of the courses offered at this link.

 Travel: Students are responsible for making their own travel arrangements to and from the Netherlands.
 Depending on the starting and ending date of the term, students may have the option of traveling in the Netherlands before or after the program.